SCIInstitute/dSpaceX/client/README.md

 This will create a file called 'client.bundle.js' in the client/build folder.

-# Open the new dSpaceX2.html file
+# Open dSpaceX.html in a browser.
-file:///.../dSpaceX/client/dSpaceX2.html
+file:///.../dSpaceX/client/dSpaceX.html